 Set on the site of the former Morton family mansion, the Thornhill Education Center provides space for classes, programs, and events.
 The original Morton family library remains a part of the historic structure, which contains a unique bay of stained glass windows dedicated to the trees through history.
 Learn more

-The Administration & Research Center has evolved to serve the changing needs of Arboretum staff and visitors over several decades.
+The Administration and Research Center has evolved to serve the changing needs of Arboretum staff and visitors over several decades.
 Learn more

 1872 J. Sterling Morton (1832-1902), father of Arboretum founder Joy Morton (1855-1934), established Arbor Day in Nebraska.
 (He later served as Secretary of Agriculture under President Grover Cleveland.)